tornadosto/tornado-cli/README.md

 All code logic located in `cli.js`, other files is just testing scripts or static files.
 You can check or change any part of the code and at next `node cli.js` run changes will apply.

 Any user can check that the precompiled `tornado-cli.exe` matches the source code.
-To build `tornado-cli.exe`, [pkg](https://www.npmjs.com/package/pkg) package is used, which allows creating deterministic and reproducible executable from source.
-Creating script is located at `./scripts/createDeterministicExecutable.js`, and you can rebuild executable with command `npm run createExe`, or you can verify that sha1 hash of existing executable matches new executable, verification script located at `./scripts/verifyExecutable` and you can call it with command `npm run verifyExe` and compare hashes.
+To verify **tornado-cli.exe**:

+1. Build docker image from latest commit: `docker build -t tornado-cli .`
+2. Create container`docker create --name tornado-cli tornado-cli:latest`
+3. Copy executable from container `docker cp tornado-cli:/home/root/tornado-cli/tornado-cli.exe tornado-cli-verify.exe`
+4. Compare hashes of original tornado-cli.exe and freshly generated executable with two commands: on Windows use `CertUtil -hashfile tornado-cli.exe SHA256` and `CertUtil -hashfile tornado-cli-verify.exe SHA256`, on Linux - `sha256sum tornado-cli.exe` and `sha256sum tornado-cli-verify.exe`.
+Hashes should be identical.

 ### Commands and usage